|Home||Guest - Not logged in|

 So far the base layers are quite durable.
 I haven't seen any signs of them wearing too quickly.
 The seams appear to be intact.
 The Eco-Terra is living up to the odor resistant claims as well.
 I've taken special notice when I get back from a trip and after I clean myself up, I give the layers the "sniff-test," and they smell just fine (to me).
 Once laundered, they are good as new.

 I mentioned that the pants fit funny from the crotch to the waist.
 To some extent, this problem hasn't gone away.
 The fit is fine once I get moving, but like the itchy-factor, I notice it just about every time I put them on.
 Maybe I just like to pull them up farther than the need to be!

-Cons: A little itchy at times, weird fit for my body
+Cons: A little itchy at times, bottoms fit a little funny.